Signaturgruppen-A-S/privilege-management-docs/index.md

 https://pp.netseidbroker.dk/privileges-api/api/v1/organizations/DK00000002/assignedIdentityPrivileges/mitid/06087080-dab1-4015-bf88-a4b4d6486537/runtime

 ```
-> The **{idp}** parameter is the idp claim from a NeB login and also matches the defined idp claim values from the NeB technical documentation.
+> The **{idp}** parameter ("mitid" above) is the idp claim from a NeB login and also matches the defined idp claim values from the NeB technical documentation.

-> The **{IdpIdentityId}** parameter is the unique and global identifer for the identity for the IDP, for instance a UUID for both MitID and MitID Erhverv.
+> The **{IdpIdentityId}** (06087080-dab1-4015-bf88-a4b4d6486537 above) parameter is the unique and global identifer for the identity for the IDP, for instance a UUID for both MitID and MitID Erhverv.
 This is the same values used for assigning privileges using the API.

 The call results in the following JSON (at that time)